CambioML/uniflow-llm-based-pdf-extraction-text-cleaning-data-clustering/README.md

     ]
     ```

-1. [Optional] If you want to use a customized instruction and/or examples, create a `GuidedPrompt`.
+1. [Optional] If you want to use a customized instruction and/or examples, create a `PromptTemplate`.
     ```
-    from uniflow.op.prompt_schema import GuidedPrompt
+    from uniflow.op.prompt_schema import PromptTemplate

-    guided_prompt = GuidedPrompt(
+    guided_prompt = PromptTemplate(
     instruction="Generate a one sentence summary based on the last context below.
 Follow the format of the examples below to include context and summary in the response", few_shot_prompt=[
         Context(